Best Internship Practices

 Almost all undergraduate internships are paid (unless they are a non-profit or they are highly structured professionally related experiences)

 College of Arts and Sciences

-College level coordination for 17 depts. through the following components:
+College-level coordination for 17 departments through the following components:

 An Internship Committee determines internship policies and procedures for the College.

 A college-wide form and internship approval process.
 The form includes position details and is a Letter of Agreement between the student, faculty, and employer.
 The form is handled at the department level, but is turned in to the Associate Dean once the internship is scheduled.